Open Through July 1 – New Voices Series

 $15 fee can be paid through the Donate link at on our Contact page.
 Or pay by check at Jacar Press 6617 Deerview Trail, Durham, NC 27712.

-Series editor Jaki Shelton Green, a North Carolina Literary Hall of Fame inductee, is the recipient of many awards including the North Carolina Award for Literature, Sam Ragan Award for contributions to the Fine Arts of North Carolina, and the first NC Piedmont Laureate (2007).
+Series editor Jaki Shelton Green, a North Carolina Literary Hall of Fame inductee, is the 2019 North Carolina Poet Laureate.
+She is the first African-American to hold this position.
+Her many awards include the North Carolina Award for Literature, Sam Ragan Award for contributions to the Fine Arts of North Carolina, and the first NC Piedmont Laureate (2007).
 She is the author of numerous books of poetry, most recently Feeding the Light (Jacar Press).

 2017 Winner – New Voices